A hybridizable discontinuous Galerkin method with characteristic variables for Helmholtz problems

-We then discuss the convergence of the CGN and GMRES schemes with the different approaches, i.e.~DG without hybridization, HDG and CHDG.
-We can make the following comments: \begin{itemize} \item When using the CGN scheme (lines with marker $\circ$ on Figure~\ref{fig:num:histo}), the convergence is much faster with CHDG than with HDG and DG without hybridization in all the cases.
-Comparing the last two approaches, the convergence is faster with HDG than with DG without hybridization on Figures~\ref{fig:num:histo:1A}, \ref{fig:num:histo:1B} and \ref{fig:num:histo:2A}, and the converse is true on Figures~\ref{fig:num:histo:2B}, \ref{fig:num:histo:3A} and \ref{fig:num:histo:3B}. \item When using the GMRES scheme (lines with marker $\bullet$ on Figure~\ref{fig:num:histo}), the fastest convergence is still obtained with CHDG in all the cases, but the convergence is rather close with HDG for the cavity benchmark (Figures~\ref{fig:num:histo:2A}-\ref{fig:num:histo:2B}) and the first waveguide benchmark (Figures~\ref{fig:num:histo:3A}).
-The convergence is generally faster with HDG than with DG without hybridization, but the converse is true for the second waveguide benchmark (Figures~\ref{fig:num:histo:3B}). \end{itemize} To summarize, if the problem is solved with either CGN or GMRES, the convergence of the iterative process is always faster with the CHDG method.
+We then discuss the convergence of the CGNR and GMRES schemes with the different approaches, i.e.~DG without hybridization, HDG and CHDG.
+We can make the following comments: \begin{itemize} \item When using CGNR (lines with marker $\circ$ on Figure~\ref{fig:num:histo}), the convergence is much faster with CHDG than with HDG and DG without hybridization in all the cases.
+Comparing the last two approaches, the convergence is faster with HDG than with DG without hybridization on Figures~\ref{fig:num:histo:1A}, \ref{fig:num:histo:1B} and \ref{fig:num:histo:2A}, and the converse is true on Figures~\ref{fig:num:histo:2B}, \ref{fig:num:histo:3A} and \ref{fig:num:histo:3B}. \item When using GMRES (lines with marker $\bullet$ on Figure~\ref{fig:num:histo}), the fastest convergence is still obtained with CHDG in all the cases, but the convergence is rather close with HDG for the cavity benchmark (Figures~\ref{fig:num:histo:2A}-\ref{fig:num:histo:2B}) and the first waveguide benchmark (Figures~\ref{fig:num:histo:3A}).
+The convergence is generally faster with HDG than with DG without hybridization, but the converse is true for the second waveguide benchmark (Figures~\ref{fig:num:histo:3B}). \end{itemize} To summarize, if the problem is solved with either CGNR or GMRES, the convergence of the iterative process is always faster with the CHDG method.
 Using the standard HDG method generally speeds up the convergence in comparison with the DG method without hybridization, but the converse is true for several cases.

-Finally, let us compare the performance of CGN and GMRES when the CHDG method is used (blue lines with markers $\circ$ and $\bullet$ on Figure~\ref{fig:num:histo}).
-The convergence is always slightly faster with GMRES than with CGN, but the difference is not very large.
-In the worst case (Figure~\ref{fig:num:histo:1B}), the number of iterations to achieve the reference relative error (obtained with the direct solver) is twice larger with CGN than with GMRES.
-Considering the computational cost of GMRES, which increases at each iteration, the CGN is a potential good candidate for applicative cases.
+Finally, let us compare the performance of CGNR and GMRES when the CHDG method is used (blue lines with markers $\circ$ and $\bullet$ on Figure~\ref{fig:num:histo}).
+The convergence is always slightly faster with GMRES than with CGNR, but the difference is not very large.
+In the worst case (Figure~\ref{fig:num:histo:1B}), the number of iterations to achieve the reference relative error (obtained with the direct solver) is twice larger with CGNR than with GMRES.
+Considering the computational cost of GMRES, which increases at each iteration, the CGNR is a potential good candidate for realistic cases.
 The complete analysis of the runtimes and computational costs, which depend on the implementation, will be performed in future works